alverick/silex-mailchimp-api/README.md

 MailChimp API
 =============

+Updated for V3!

-Super-simple, minimum abstraction MailChimp API v2 wrapper, in PHP.
+Super-simple, minimum abstraction MailChimp API v2 wrapper, in PHP based out of > "drewm/mailchimp-api": "dev-master"

 I hate complex wrappers.
 This lets you get from the MailChimp API docs to the code as directly as possible.